chang2techvn/sims/README.md

 - **Icons**: Font Awesome 6
 - **Fonts**: Google Fonts (Inter)

-## 📝 Ghi chú phát triển
+## 📝 Development Notes

-- Tuân thủ SOLID principles
+- Follows SOLID principles
 - Clean code architecture
-- Repository pattern có thể được thêm vào
+- Repository pattern can be added
-- Unit testing có thể được mở rộng
+- Unit testing can be expanded
-- Logging và monitoring có thể được thêm vào
+- Logging and monitoring can be added

-## 🤝 Đóng góp
+## 🤝 Contributing

-1. Fork repository
+1. Fork the repository
-2. Tạo feature branch
+2. Create a feature branch
 3. Commit changes
 4. Push to branch
-5. Tạo Pull Request
+5. Create Pull Request

-## 📄 Giấy phép
+## 📄 License

-MIT License - xem file LICENSE để biết chi tiết.
+MIT License - see LICENSE file for details.

-## 📞 Hỗ trợ
+## 📞 Support

-Nếu gặp vấn đề trong quá trình cài đặt hoặc sử dụng, vui lòng tạo issue trong repository.
+If you encounter issues during installation or usage, please create an issue in the repository.

 ---

-**SIMS** - Hệ thống quản lý thông tin sinh viên hiện đại và chuyên nghiệp! 🎓✨
+**SIMS** - Modern and professional student information management system! 🎓✨